 Don’t let this get you down.
 Despite these weaker points, our country is still thriving in business.

 Based on my own personal experience, I can say that this our country is the perfect petri dish for entrepreneurs to thrive.
 We’ve grown up to think independently, but we’re still social beings who work together and learn from each other.
-My Inner Circle is a great example of this.
+My entrepreneur and business consulting are a great example of this.

 Even people who come from nothing have the opportunity to pick themselves up by their bootstraps and do more with their lives.
 All it takes is a good idea, some business sense and perseverance.
 If you haven’t read my book, Don’t Look Me Up: The Scott Lumley Stories, I would highly recommend it.
 If I can get from where I was to where I am now, anyone can.